What is a DAO Treasury? A Clear Guide for Beginners (2026)

 How It Works: Governance and Code

-• Aligned Incentives: When users know they have a say in how the money is spent, they are more likely to care about the long-term success of the technology.
+Aligned Incentives: When users know they have a say in how the money is spent, they are more likely to care about the long-term success of the project.
+This connects directly to how Polygon Governance itself works.

-• Anti-Corruption: By removing the “middleman” or the “boss” who controls the bank account, the risk of a project leader disappearing with the funds is significantly lowered.
+Anti-Corruption: By removing the single person who controls the bank account, the risk of a project leader disappearing with the funds is significantly lowered.

-Honest Talk: The Parts I Am Still Exploring
+Honest Talk: The Parts I’m Still Working Through

-The technical details go deeper than this overview, especially regarding how to keep the “voters” active and honest.
-I’m still researching what happens if only a few “whales” (people with lots of money) control all the votes.
-This is a difficult problem that I haven’t solved for RizeCoin yet, but I’m committed to finding a way that truly puts the technology in the hands of the people who need it most.
+I’m also still researching what happens when only a few “whales” control most of the votes.
+Voting power concentration is a real problem that DAOs haven’t fully solved.
+I haven’t solved it for RizeCoin yet either.
+But I’m committed to finding a way that puts the technology in the hands of the people who need it most.

-A DAO Treasury is more than just a bank account; it’s a commitment to a fairer way of working together.
-It’s about building technology that serves the community first.
-I don’t have all the answers yet, and my own treasury might be empty for now, but the goal remains the same: honesty, transparency, and empowerment.
+A DAO Treasury is more than a bank account.
+It’s a commitment to a fairer way of working together.
+My own treasury might be empty for now, but the goal remains the same: honesty, transparency, and empowerment.

 If you were part of a DAO, would you prefer the funds be used for aggressive marketing or for slow, steady development?
-I would love to hear your perspective in the comments.
-Please let me know if I’ve misunderstood a part of this process—I am learning right alongside you.
-Correct me if I’m wrong!
+Let me know in the comments — and correct me if I’ve misunderstood something here.

 Comments